metabolism/wordpress-bundle-demo/README.md

-# Wordpress Bundle for Symfony demo
+# WordPress Bundle for Symfony demo

 ## Introduction

-This is an implementation of the "Twenty Nineteen" Wordpress theme for wordpress-bundle.
+This is an implementation of the "Twenty Nineteen" WordPress theme for wordpress-bundle.

-The "theme" concept has been removed on Wordpress Bundle, templates are now twig files located in `/templates`
+The "theme" concept has been removed on WordPress Bundle, templates are now twig files located in `/templates`

 Sass and js files are compiled using Symfony Encore, source are located in `/assets`, compiled files in `/public/build`